 Accuracy and speed

-Although we tested Kraken on real sequence data from isolate genomes, the biggest challenge for an exact alignment approach is that of maintaining sensitivity in the face of high divergence from the training data (in this case, Kraken's genomic library).
+Although we tested Kraken on real sequence data from isolated genomes, the biggest challenge for an exact alignment approach is that of maintaining sensitivity in the face of high divergence from the training data (in this case, Kraken's genomic library).
 To address the concern of Kraken's sensitivity with such sequences, we created a simulated metagenomic dataset containing simulated 100 bp reads with high sequencing error (2.1% SNP rate, 1.1% indel rate).
-Below are the results of using various classifiers on this dataset, with accuracy evaluated on a per-read basis:
+Below are the results of using various classifiers on this dataset, with accuracy evaluated on a per-read basis (these results used January 2013 data to build each classifier's reference library):

 |Naïve Bayes Classifier||97.64||97.64||7|